-Florida International University (FIU) is pursuing commercial partners interested in developing and commercializing new microfluidic devices for the detection of Biomolecules biological Fluids at point of care.
-FIU researchers have developed an easy to operate and portable detector device usable as a method of measuring the concentration of an analyte in fluid.
-This device has been tested for the detection of cortisol in biological fluids.
+Florida International University (FIU) is seeking a business partner to develop and commercialize a new disposable electrochemical biosensor for the detection of biomolecules at point-of-care (POC) applications at reduced costs.
+The device is portable and measures the concentration of an analyte in fluid.
+The device has been tested for the detection of cortisol in biological fluids.

-A portable device that can be implemented anywhere at point of care from the Doctor’s Office, the field, and home care.
-Cortisol detection and monitoring can help to detect the presence of diseases or assessing the likelihood of developing Addison’s disease, Cushing’s syndrome, adrenal insufficiencies, psychological stress, or posttraumatic stress disorder.
+- Help in detection of diseases or assessing the likelihood of developing Addison’s disease, Cushing’s syndrome, adrenal insufficiencies, psychological stress or posttraumatic stress disorder.

 - Highly sensitive.